hudecfil/bachelor_project-dig_mat_robot/README.md

 finally worked.
 Now I am using the /dev/ttyAMA0 port (default port for BT) instead of /dev/ttyS0.
 I solved the problem with permission denied by disabling the serial login shell: in the /boot/cmdline.txt remove text `console=serial0,115200`.<br>
 With communication working stably I could get into setting the servos IDs.
 This is done by accessing the EPROM memory of the servo, and rewriting the ID value on the
 `STS_ID = 5` address.
 Accessing the EPROM is done by using `LockEprom` and `unLockEprom` commands.
 The servo IDs are shown in the picture in Whole assembly section.
-Complete memory table of the addresses is saved in this branch (it is the same for both ST/SC series servos even though its listed only for SC servos).
+Complete memory tables are saved in the main branch.<br>
 I achieved controlling independently all five ST servos connected in series.
 <br>
 <img src="images/IMG_4198.JPG" alt="ST servos demo" style="width:600px">